tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 In this dApp demo, students will learn how they can use a dApp by transferring `ETH` to use the service provided by the dApp using MetaMask.
 Explain to students that this is how they would normally interact with a dApp.

 Open your browser and navigate to https://www.akta.io/.
-Akta is a cloud file storage service that uses the `Ropsten` test network to work, so you should be sure that you have `ETH` in your wallet in this test network if you don't have any token in this test network, refer to the ["Getting Ropsten Tokens Guide"](../Instructor_Support/getting-ropsten-tokens.md) in the Instructor Support folder.
+Akta is a cloud file storage service that uses the `Ropsten` test network to work, so be sure that you have `ETH` in your wallet in this test network, if you don't have any token in this test network, refer to the ["Getting Ropsten Tokens Guide"](../Instructor_Support/getting-ropsten-tokens.md) in the Instructor Support folder.

 Once you open the Akta website, follow the next steps to conduct the demo.